shreyaa1312/MS-Face-Recognition-Project/README.md

 There are 2 json values.
 Fromwhatsappnumber and towhatsappnumber.

-1. Change towhatsappnumber to the desired mobile number to which WhatsApp messages are to be sent.
+1. Change towhatsappnumber to the desired mobile number to which WhatsApp messages are to be sent. (marked as XXXXXXXXXX)

 2. From this number ( new number added in the towhatsappnumber )send this message to the Fromwhatsappnumber - join dust-slabs